openfaas/docs/docs/architecture/production.md

 There are two types of health-check probes: exec and http.
 The default in the helm chart is exec for backwards-compatibility.

-It is recommended to use httpProbes by default which are more efficient on CPU than exec probes.
-If you are using [Istio](https://istio.io) with mutual TLS then you will need to use exc probes.
+It is recommended to use httpProbes by default which are more CPU efficient than exec probes.
+If you are using [Istio](https://istio.io) with mutual TLS then you will need to use exec probes.

 #### Configure function health-check interval